Latest news 2024-10-15: New blog post: Tales for Our Times Book Launch.

 Blog Posts.
 Book FAQ.

 Paperback available from the Dickimaw Books Store or order through your favourite bookseller.
-Ebook edition available from SmashWords, Kobo, Overdrive and other selected ebook sellers.
+Ebook edition available from SmashWords, Kobo, Apple Books, Barnes & Noble, Overdrive, and other ebook sellers.

 Description